xianglinyang/Tomasulos-Dynamic-Scheduling-Implementation/README.md

 # Tomasulo's Implementation

 This project is a work in progress.
-It currently does not work.
+It contains prototypes of both the standard and speculative (with Reorder Buffers) versions of Tomasulo's Algorithm.